FREQUENTLY ASKED QUESTIONS (FAQs)

 Q. What’s included with each sauna kit?

 A. Every Almost Heaven Sauna kit comes with all the pieces you need to assemble your sauna room, a heater, stones, and a light.
-We also have some optional accessories that you can purchase to include with your order: bucket and ladle, backrests, leg rests, roof kits, magazine racks, wooden doors, sand timers, scented sauna oils, and more.
+We also have some optional accessories that you can purchase to include with your order: bucket and ladle, backrests, leg rests, rain jackets, magazine racks, wooden doors, sand timers, scented sauna oils, and more.
 You can inspect a full lineup of our options and accessories on the Accessories Page of our website.

 Q. How difficult is assembly?